Child Sexual Exploitation (CSE)

 You can report CSE anonymously and Sussex Police will record and investigate offences even if you do not want to give your details.

-If you prefer not to report to the police please contact Social Services, or you can report anonymously via Crimestoppers.
+If you prefer not to report to the police you can contact Social Services within your local Council, or you can report anonymously via Crimestoppers.

-You can also contact any of the organisations listed on the right hand side of this page for help and support, whether you choose to report to the police or not.
+Any of the organisations listed on the right hand side of this page can be contacted for help and support and you can find out some more information under our Frequently Asked Questions.

 Are you worried that you're being abused?
 Watch this video which shows how quickly a relationship can turn abusive without you realising.